pjsvis/TsApp/TsApp/readme.md

 So far we have the following in gulp-tasks:

+1. app-inject
 1. bower-css
 1. bower-js
-1. bootstrap: creates a custom bootstrap file TODO: Add options to use more than one customisation
+1. bower-wiredep
 1. clean
+1. less-bootstrap: creates a custom bootstrap file TODO: Add options to use more than one customisation
 1. ng-annotate
 1. ng-templates
+1. ts-clean
-1. ts-compile-dev: Build *.js from *.ts and create source maps
+1. ts-compile: Build *.js from *.ts and create source maps
-1. ts-compile-rel: Build a single app.js file
+1. ts-concat: Build a single app.js file
 1. ts-lint
-1. vendor
 1. wiredep

 In gulpfile.js we have: